lqb2/blog/_posts/2022-03-30-thoughts-on-napping.md

 * the brain isn't a machine. more time focusing what needs to get done doesn't always mean more solutions or better work. remember the brain works even when you're not facing the problem. in fact, some problems are best solved this way.
 * remember, when you die, your inbox will be full(https://files.eric.ed.gov/fulltext/EJ957018.pdf)
-* naps (just like mcmindfulness) could contribute to furthering capitalism. but in the praxis of tricia hersey, they can also be anti-capitalist. politically, i prefer the latter. if anything, i hope napping helps you/us discover what's most important and then prioritize what you/we can leave behind.
+* naps (just like mcmindfulness) could contribute to furthering capitalism. but in the praxis of tricia hersey, rest, real rest, is anti-capitalist. politically, i prefer the latter. as she says, naps are not the point. but, imo, if naps are where you start, please start somewhere. and if napping helps you/us discover what's most important and then prioritize what you/we can leave behind, then lfg.

 ---

+ps - i've donated to tricia and jaime for their work. if you dig their stuff, you should, too!

 <!-- hyperlink bank -->